yuliangyan0807/yuliangyan0807.github.io/content/_index.md

       text: |-
         I'm a first year PhD at HKUST (GZ).
 Currently, my research focuses on two main areas.

         The first area is Trustworthy AI.
-Specifically, I aim to design algorithms capable of extracting the "fingerprint" of large language models (LLMs) to protect their intellectual property.
+Specifically, I aim to design algorithms capable of extracting the ``fingerprint'' of large language models (LLMs) to protect their intellectual property.
 I am also exploring privacy issues in multi-agent systems and investigating LLMs unlearning problems.

         The second area is AI4Science, where I hope to train high-performing foundational models applicable to a wide range of protein-related tasks.
 Additionally, I seek to explore methods for seamlessly integrating graph modalities with LLMs to enhance the model's ability to understand and represent protein structures and semantic information.